heitorcolangelo/heitorcolangelo.github.io/_posts/2016-09-12-android-testing-with-espresso-part-6.md

 author: heitor
 ---

+> This post was translated from Portuguese using generative AI.

 In the [previous post](https://heitorcolangelo.dev/android-testing-with-espresso-part-5), we learned how to make assertions and interactions in a _recyclerview_.
 If you want to start from this post, use the 'part\_5' branch of the project.

 In this part of the tutorial, we will see how to make a custom _matcher_ and learn how to handle runtime permissions.
 For this, it was necessary to make an adjustment in the initial project.
 Check this change in the _ImageAndTextView.java (line 47)_ and in the _UserDetailsActivity_ class.
 Understand this change well before proceeding.